NosVladimir/KineticArchetypes/README.md

 Null element - empty blast and zero blast, dealing direct non-lethal damage.
 Can convert into lethal damage with a standard action, plus some conditions to the target.

 # Acknowledgements
-- BPCore and TTT-Core for modding resources
+- WittleWolfie for BPCore and Vek17 for TTT-Core.
+I wouldn't have started modding myself without the amazing modding environments thanks to them
-- CharacterOptionsPlus and DarkCodex for modding examples
+- WittleWolfie (again) for CharacterOptionsPlus and Trunito for DarkCodex.
+Their code provided the best examples for me to learn and gave me tons of inspirations of how things could be done
-- All people who have helped in the discord channel
+- All people in the discord modding community!